 Selected Current Partnerships

-Blogs with our Partners
+News & Blogs with our Partners

 Mentte Cedat, a Mexico-based organization that works with adolescents and policy makers to prevent violence, partners with IHDSC affiliate and NYU Steinhardt Associate Professor of Counseling Psychology Dr. Anil Chacko.
 IHDSC sat down with them to discuss the work of Mentte Cedat and the benefits of their partnership.